-570 This section provides a brief summary of changes and additions to this document.
+This section provides a brief summary of changes and additions to this document.

-Date Document Revision Change Summary 2015 - 2018 Various Refer to the ITI Technical Framework - Log of Integrated Change Proposals (CPs) for details on updates to the ITI Technical Framework Volumes and Trial Implementation Supplements.
-July 2018 ITI TF Rev. 15.0 Integrate the "Delayed Document Assembly" Trial Implementation Supplement
+Date Document Revision Change Summary 2015 - 2020 Various Refer to the ITI Technical Framework - Log of Integrated Change Proposals (CPs) for details on annual updates made via Change Proposals to the ITI Technical Framework Volumes and Trial Implementation Supplements.
+July 2018 ITI TF Rev. 15.0 Integrated the "Delayed Document Assembly" Trial Implementation Supplement.
+July 2019 ITI TF Rev. 16.0 No Trial Implementation Supplements were integrated in this revision.
+July 2020 ITI TF Rev. 17.0 Added the XAD-PID Change Management (XPID) Profile that describes how changes to the links between local patient identifiers and the identifier used by the XDS Affinity Domain can be communicated and managed.